linrongbin16/colorbox.nvim/README.md

 ## 📦 Install

+> [!WARNING]
+>
-**Warning:** if this plugin provides the main colorscheme (e.g. the `colorscheme` command right after nvim start), then make sure:
+> If this plugin provides the main colorscheme (e.g. the `colorscheme` command right after nvim start), then make sure:
+>

-1. Don't lazy this plugin (it only takes ~4 ms to load).
+> 1. Don't lazy this plugin (it only takes ~4 ms to load).
-2. Load this plugin before all other start plugins.
+> 2. Load this plugin before all other start plugins.

+> [!WARNING]
+>
+> The [mcchrish/zenbones.nvim](https://github.com/mcchrish/zenbones.nvim) color requires [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim) as plugin dependency.
+>
+> Please manually add the dependency if you enabled 'zenbones' colors.

 ### [lazy.nvim](https://github.com/folke/lazy.nvim)